MHR01Habib/TradingAutomationBot/README.md

 Built to remove discretionary judgment from a trading strategy by encoding it as deterministic, testable logic.

-**Status:** Validation phase — runs on a schedule and logs signals only.
+**Status:** Validation phase.
+Runs on a schedule and logs signals only.
 No live order execution.

 ---